mlin/GenomicSQLite/docs/guide_gri.md

 (*"query is not disjoint from feature"*)

-By the half-open position convention, this includes features that *abut* as well as those that *overlap* the query range.
-If you don't want those, or if you want only "contained" features, simply add such constraints to your query's WHERE clause.
+**❗ This includes features that *abut* as well as those that *overlap* the query range,** per the half-open position convention.
+If you don't want those, or if you want only "contained" features, add a WHERE clause to your query (e.g. `WHERE _gri_beg >= queryBeg AND _gri_beg+_gri_len <= queryEnd`).

+**❗ Results return in rowid order,** which isn't necessarily genomic range order (see *Advice for big data*, below).
+Add an ORDER BY clause to your query if needed (e.g. `ORDER BY _gri_rid, _gri_beg, _gri_len`).

-<small>The query will not match any rows with NULL feature coordinates.
+<small>The query won't match any rows with NULL feature coordinates.
 If needed, the GRI can inform this query for NULL chromosome/rid: `SELECT ...
 FROM tableName WHERE _gri_rid IS NULL`.</small>

 #### Level bounds optimization

 The optional, trailing `ceiling` & `floor` arguments to `genomic_range_rowids()` optimize GRI queries by bounding their search *levels*, skipping steps that'd be useless in view of the overall length distribution of the indexed features.
 (See [Internals](internals.md) for full explanation.)

 The extension supplies a SQL helper function `genomic_range_index_levels(tableName)` to detect appropriate level bounds for the current version of the table.
-This procedure has to analyze the GRI, and the cost of doing so will be worthwhile if used to optimize many subsequent GRI queries (but not for just one or a few).
+This procedure has to analyze the GRI, and the logarithmic cost of doing so will be worthwhile if used to optimize many subsequent GRI queries (but not for just one or a few).
 Therefore, a typical program should query `genomic_range_index_levels()` once upfront, then pass the detected bounds in to subsequent prepared queries, e.g. in Python:

 ```python3
 (gri_ceiling, gri_floor) = next(